 THE PERFECT FALL IN NEW ENGLAND ROAD TRIP ITINERARY

 Every Fall for the past four years my sister and I have gone to Paris.
 Free flights, free hotels, it was easy.
 During 2020, our fall Paris trip was obviously not going to happen because of the pandemic.
-When we started researching best places to visit in the U.S. in the Fall one place kept popping up, New England!
+When we started researching best places to visit in the U.S. in the Fall one place kept popping up.
+New England!
 While both of us had visited Boston several times in the summer, neither of us had visited New England in the Fall.
-We booked a four night trip and were able to visit all six New England states in five days.
-We loved it so much, we returned in 2021 and I have another trip booked in 2022!
+We booked a four-night trip and were able to visit all six New England states in five days.
+We loved it so much; we returned in 2021, 2022 and I’m heading back in 2024.

 GETTING HERE